UrosVuj/Explorer-Bookmark/README.md

 Ever got lost in a huge repo, with no imaginable way back to the files you originally worked on?
 <br />
-Say goodbye to endlessly scrolling trying to find those files after losing where they were.
+Say goodbye to endless scrolling trying to find those files after losing where they were.
 <br />
 <br />
 Explorer Manager succeeds in making a quick-access explorer view.
-Adding often used folders or files to this cache-like structure makes traversing big projects just a bit less of a hastle.
+Adding often used folders or files to this cache-like structure makes traversing big projects just a bit less of a hassle.

 ![gif](docs/demonstration.gif?raw=true)